 One reason why we find it difficult to forgive someone is that we expect them to do what we want.

 - He should have remembered.

 The truth is we have too high an expectation for others.
 We expect others to be just like us — organized, do what they promised, be on time, remember all the details.
 But people aren’t like us.
 They have flaws.
 What you are good at might not what they are good at.

 We have to take responsibilities for your part.

 it’s never about the other person and what they do.
 It’s always about us.
 We can’t control what other people are going to do.
 But we can control whether we get offended or not.
 I see resentment as a cup of poison being served to you.
 You can choose to drink it or not.
 No one is forcing you.

 7. Learn from the experience.

 Forgive is a call for you to give.
 Especially if the other person is sorry, there’s no need to make them feel more guilty.
 Remember giving is receiving.
-When you are able to forgive, you would receive the teachings behind the experience.
+When you are able to forgive, you would receive the teachings from the experience.

 Forgive and uncover the lessons behind the experience.

 Depression is the best that could happen in my life.
 Not that I want to stay in that state.
 But when I was able to forgive the animation studio founder and let the incident go, I learned what I was supposed to learn from the experience.